Menu

 Can you explain a bit about what Audio Description is?

 Audio Description is where you describe the visual action to a partially-sighted or blind customer so they can understand and follow what is happening.
-It is delivered via a headset and the describer prepares a script and watches the show, delivering their information in between dialogue, carefully timed not to detract or distract from the show.
+It is usually delivered via a headset and the describer prepares a script and watches the show, delivering their information in between dialogue, carefully timed not to detract or distract from the show.

 What should I choose then?

 Here are the three main services that I offer.
 The Visual Introduction document is the easiest and can even be created by you.
 The Audio Introduction requires some recording, editing and mixing.
 And the Audio Description requires a couple of days of preparation minimum.
-So it will depend on your budget.

 1. Visual Introduction